 Best Hostel in Keswick: YHA Keswick

-This hostel is ideally located in Keswick.
-It’s only minutes away from the lively town centre and is a short walk to dining, shopping and nightlife options.
+This hostel is ideally located in the picturesque village of Keswick.
+It’s only minutes away from the lively town centre and is a quick walk to dining, shopping and nightlife options.
 They provide comfortable rooms, a kitchen, free wifi, and linens.
 They also offer on-site bike hires and a drying room for gear.
 This is one of the best hostels one can find in Lake District, so you can look forward to a real treat!

 Best Hotel in Lake District: Skiddaw Hotel Keswick

 The Skiddaw Hotel is conveniently located in Keswick.
-It has restaurants, pubs and the national park on its doorstep.
+It has restaurants, pubs, and the national park on its doorstep.
 This hotel has a relaxing sauna, perfect for unwinding after a long day.
 Rooms are comfortable and well-equipped.
-All of this combined makes it our top pick for the best Lake District hotel.
+All of this combined makes it my top pick for the best hostels in the Lake District.

 Ambleside is a small village located near the heart of the Lake District.
 It is set on the northern shores of Lake Windermere and enjoys incredible views of the National Park